docker-rpm-builder/docker-rpm-builder/README.md

 * optionally, a yum.conf file (will be used while fetching deps and building the rpm in the docker guest - in this situation .repo files will be ignored)
 * optionally, any number of .repo files (will be read along yum.conf, only if it wasn't overriden.
 Default contents of /etc/yum.repos.d are ignored)

-## Using your own image

-You can use whatever base image you like with docker-rpm-builder, as long as it withstands some prerequisites:

-- rpmbuild must exist in path
-- /docker-rpm-build-root dir must exist in the base image, and hold the traditional *SOURCES,RPMS,SRPMS,SPECS,BUILD* directories.
-- yum-builddep must exist in path and accept a .spec file as input
-- commands must be able to complete without interaction - consider using a custom yum.conf with *main->assumeyes=1* and be sure all public keys for packages are installed.

-Take a look at https://github.com/alanfranz/docker-rpm-builder in order to understand what I mean.

-Some of those are subject to change, I'm still thinking about what should I need from my base images.

 ## Usage

 <pre>